 Here's what to do:

-Your next move is to contact at least two programs today and compare schedules, tuition, and job placement support.
+Your next move is to contact at least two programs today and compare schedules, tuition, and career services.
 The sooner you start, the sooner you can work toward your journeyman license.

 Sources: